Revealing the Phase Diagram of Kitaev Materials by Machine Learning: Cooperation and Competition between Spin Liquids

 First, KSLs can survive non-Kitaev interactions in the large-$S$ limit.
 The classical phase diagram shows remarkable similarities to its quantum counterpart in the subregion intensively investigated for spin-$1/2$ systems, including a field-induced suppression of magnetic order.

-Second, the explicit ground-state constraints for classical $\Gamma$ spin liquids ($\Gamma$SLs) are found, and their local transformations are formulated.
+Second, the explicit emergent local constraints for classical $\Gamma$ spin liquids ($\Gamma$SLs) are found, and their local transformations are formulated.
 Third, cooperation and competition between Kitaev and $\Gamma$ constraints lead to two $S_3$ orders and two $S_3 \times Z_3$ orders.
-The latter features a novel spin-lattice entangled modulation and may be realized by materials governed by strong Kitaev and $\Gamma$ interactions.
+The latter features a different spin-lattice entangled modulation and may be realized by materials governed by strong Kitaev and $\Gamma$ interactions.

 This article is organized as follows.
 In Section~\ref{sec:model_method} we define the $K$-$\Gamma$-$h$ Hamiltonian and explain the essential ingredients of TK-SVM.
 Section~\ref{sec:phase_diagram} is devoted to an overview of the machine-learned phase diagram.
-Section~\ref{sec:sls} discusses the ground state constraints (GSCs) of classical Kitaev and $\Gamma$ spin liquids and their local $Z_2$ symmetries.
+Section~\ref{sec:sls} discusses the emergent local constraints of classical Kitaev and $\Gamma$ spin liquids and their local $Z_2$ symmetries.
 The exotic $S_3$ and $S_3 \times Z_3$ orders are elaborated in Section~\ref{sec:orders}.
 We conclude with an outlook in Section~\ref{sec:summary}.